MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \Delta S^{(c, c+1)}_{PS} \geq 0

-and similarily for the *rest of the universe*
+and similarly for the *rest of the universe*

 .. math ::

     \Delta S^{(c, c+1)}_{Rest} \geq 0

-Where the subscript :math:`Rest` reffers to the *rest of the universe*.
+Where the subscript :math:`Rest` refers to the *rest of the universe*.
 As mentioned above, the entropy change of the computer over one cycle is zero.
 The entropy change for the total system reads then